thejohncrafter/projets-2020/ir/README.md

     * Function calls are done with some `Call` primitive, by giving a function identifier (which needs not be a `Data` object, as we do not need lambdas)
+ * All functions have a return value, even if it is `Nothing`.

 This language is _not_ typed : everything is `Data`.